-Use of Approved Laboratories
+Use of Accredited and Approved Laboratories

-(a) For the purposes of Rule 32.2(a) (Presence of a Prohibited Substance or Prohibited Method), Samples shall be analysed only in WADA-accredited laboratories or as otherwise approved by WADA.
-In the case of Samples collected by the IAAF pursuant to Rule 35.7, Samples shall be sent only to WADAaccredited laboratories (or, where applicable, to haematological laboratories or mobile testing units) which are approved by the IAAF.
+(a) For the purposes of Rule 32.2(a) (Presence of a Prohibited Substance or Prohibited Method), Samples shall be analysed only in WADA-accredited laboratories or laboratories otherwise approved by WADA.
+In the case of Samples collected by the IAAF pursuant to Rule 35.9, Samples shall be sent only to WADA-accredited or WADA approved laboratories (or, where applicable, to haematological laboratories or mobile testing units) which are approved by the IAAF

-Purpose of Collection and Analysis of Samples
+Purpose of Analysis of Samples

-(b) Samples shall be analysed to detect Prohibited Substances and Prohibited Methods on the Prohibited List (and such other substances as may be directed by WADA pursuant to its monitoring programme) and/or to assist in profiling relevant parameters in an Athlete's urine, blood or other matrix, including DNA or genomic profiling, for anti-doping purposes.
+(b) Samples shall be analysed to detect Prohibited Substances and Prohibited Methods on the Prohibited List (and such other substances as may be directed by WADA pursuant to its monitoring programme) and/or to assist in profiling relevant parameters in an Athlete's urine, blood or other matrix, including DNA or genomic profiling, or for any other legitimate for anti-doping purposes.
 Relevant profile information may be used to direct Target Testing or to support an anti-doping rule violation under Rule 32.2, or both.
+Samples may be collected and stored for future analysis.